Make a planning application

 We make decisions about planning applications in 2 ways:

 - Using powers delegated by councillors - officers use powers delegated to them by councillors, meaning they can make a decision, as long as the development falls within certain sizes or types.
-In these cases we prepare a report on the application, with a recommendation on whether to approve or refuse it, and a senior officer considers and agrees the recommendation, if appropriate.
+In these cases, the case officer will prepare a report on the application, with a recommendation on whether to approve or refuse it.
+A senior officer then considers and agrees the recommendation, if appropriate.
+The majority of applications are considered in this way.

-- In planning committee meetings - If the decision on a planning application has to be made by councillors a report is prepared and published in the meeting's agenda.
+- In Planning Committee meetings - if the decision on a planning application has to be made by councillors a report is prepared and published in the meeting's agenda.
+The Planning Committee generally deals with applications of a strategic nature.

 The report councillors receive contains a recommendation on whether to approve or refuse the application and the reasons why.
 Councillors can accept the recommendation or decide to take a different decision if they have a good planning reason to do so.

-If an application is scheduled to go to committee, the applicant/agent will receive a letter notification as will anyone who was consulted or made a representation.
+If an application is scheduled to be considered by the Committee, the applicant/agent will receive a letter notification as will anyone who was consulted or made a representation.
 The meeting is open to the public (including applicants, agents, supporters and objectors) and those with an interest in an application can apply to speak at the meeting.
 Details of how to do this will be provided in the letter.

 Once a decision is made, either by officers or councillors, a formal decision notice confirming the decision will be sent to the applicant (or an agent).